The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 Pivot Edit

-With the Pivot edit tool, you can change the position of the pivot point on the Gizmo manually, or automatically by either resetting it to its original position, or positioning it at the bottom and center of an object.
+With the Pivot edit tool, you can change the position of the pivot point on the gizmo manually, or automatically by using the options in the Pivot edit menu.

 Object rotating around a pivot point.